Csm352/CSM-Exeter-StatMining/README.md

 python -m pip install path_to_wheel_file.whl

-Install scipy, plotly, and ezdxf
+Install scipy, plotly, and ezdxf Python libraries into your envoronment (geology-env in this case)

+Store the GridWithRocktypes.csv data file at the environment location

 Now you're ready to use PyMCubes!